-The Company has also introduced a new name and brand that more closely aligns with this vision.
-On December 8, 2021, the Company announced that it would begin operating under the name Cathedra Bitcoin Inc., changed from Fortress Technologies Inc., and begin trading under the ticker symbol "CBIT" on the TSX Venture Exchange.
+In December 2021, the Company began operating under the name "Cathedra Bitcoin Inc.," changed from "Fortress Technologies Inc.," and begin trading under the ticker symbol "CBIT" on the TSX Venture Exchange.
 The Company also updated its brand to accompany the name change, introducing a new logo, website, and other brand assets, all of which can be found at www.cathedra.com.
+In February 2022, the Company also listed its shares on the OTCQX Best Market under the ticker symbol "CBTTF."